 As to the credibility of Momodu Gondo’s testimony, all that he would tell authorities to secure his plea agreement and that could be checked and corroborated would ultimately prove true.
 Federal sources say that of those cooperating with investigators in the G.T.T.F. scandal, Gondo was their most precise and exacting witness.
-Moreover, a second cooperating witness, Maurice Ward, had affirmed that Gondo had told him contemporaneously that Suiter was among those taking money.
+Moreover, a second cooperating defendant, Maurice Ward, had affirmed that Gondo had told him contemporaneously that Suiter was among those taking money.
 In full, federal investigators came to believe that Gondo and Ward had no incentive to lie and jeopardize their plea agreements, and that Suiter had been involved in earlier thefts.
 To Suiter’s credit, they also came to believe that the detective had undertaken to move away from that kind of policing, eventually maneuvering toward a posting in the homicide unit.
 His present was seemingly honorable, but sadly, the burgeoning scandal had dragged him back into his past.

 Outwardly, his advocates note, Suiter did not display any of the distress he showed in his meeting with federal investigators.
 He made no mention to family, friends or colleagues of the impending grand jury testimony or its implications.
 And in the wake of his death, no one seemed to know that he had even been called to testify in the scandal.
 Such a demeanor could be said to be indicative of a man unworried about a moment critical to his career, livelihood and reputation.
 It could also be indicative of a man who understood that any overt display of distress in the days prior to his death could be the undoing of a plan to stage not a suicide, but a line-of-duty death.